Roy E. Wright

 Aubrey joined IBHS in 2019 as an Associate Product Producer.
 Aubrey brings 5 years of experience in a variety of television anchor, video production and editing roles creating SEC video content for ESPN and Amazon in addition to producing music videos for country artists like Luke Combs.

-Aubrey earned a Bachelor of Arts in Journalism & Mass Communication with a minor in Sport & Entertainment Management from The University of South Carolina in Columbia.
+Aubrey earned a bachelor’s degree in journalism and mass communication with a minor in sport and entertainment management from The University of South Carolina in Columbia.